Codecademy/docs/content/markdown/concepts/headings/headings.md

   - "paths/web-development"
 ---

-Headings are titles or subtitles that you want to display with markdown.
+Headings are titles or subtitles that you want to display with Markdown.
 There is a total of 6 different headings.

 To create a heading, add hashtag signs `#` in front of a word or phrase.